| 2015 |

 | 2024 |

-Katnal2 knockout in mice causes ASD-like social communication deficits and age-dependent progressive ventricular enlargement associated with increased length and beating frequency of motile cilia on ependymal cells (ciliary hyperfunction).
-Katnal2-KO hippocampal neurons show progressive synaptic deficits correlating with ASD-like transcriptomic changes (synaptic gene down-regulation).
-Early postnatal Katnal2 re-expression prevents ciliary, ventricular, and behavioral phenotypes, establishing a causal relationship. |
+Katnal2 knockout mice display ASD-like social communication deficits and age-dependent progressive ventricular enlargements involving increased length and beating frequency of motile cilia on ependymal cells (ciliary hyperfunction).
+Katnal2-KO hippocampal neurons show progressive synaptic deficits correlated with ASD-like transcriptomic changes involving synaptic gene down-regulation.
+Early postnatal Katnal2 re-expression prevents ciliary, ventricular, and behavioral phenotypes in Katnal2-KO adults, establishing a causal relationship and developmental time window. |

 PLoS biology |